PacktPublishing/Node-Cookbook-3rd-Ed/4-Connecting-with-Web-Protocols/content.md

 }
 ```

-We are synchronously loading `form.html` at initialization time instead of accessing the disk on each request.
+We are synchronously loading `form.html` at initialization time instead of accessing
+the disk on each request.
+When building servers, initialization is the only time it's
+a good idea to perform synchronous I/O.

-If we navigate to `localhost:8080` we'll be presented with a form.
+If we navigate to `http://localhost:8080` we'll be presented with a form.

 But if we fill out the form and submit we'll encounter a "Method Not Allowed" response.
+This is because the `method` attribute on our HTML form is set to `POST`.
-If the method is anything other than `GET`, our request handler (the function passed to `http.createServer`) will fall through to calling the `reject` function which sets the relevant status code and sends the supplied message via the `res` object.
+If the method is anything other than `GET`, our request handler
+(the function passed to `http.createServer`) will fall through to calling the `reject`
+function which sets the relevant status code and sends the supplied message via the `res` object.

 Our next step is to implement `POST` request handling.

-First we'll add the `querystring` module to our list of required dependencies at the top of the file.
-The top section our `server.js` file should become:
+First we'll add the `querystring` module to our list of required dependencies at
+the top of the file.
+The top section of our `server.js` file should become:

 ```js
 const http = require('http')